ASWAN, EGYPT

 Abu Simbel was built by Ramses II.
 It was saved from destruction in the 1970’s by a remarkable UNESCO rescue project.
 Abu Simbel is not only a marvel of ancient architecture, but also of modern engineering.

-The huge scale of the Great Temple of Ramses II and the Temple of Hathor.
-Sitting on the banks of Lake Nasser trumps everything else in Egypt and really has to be seen to be believed.
+The huge scale of the Great Temple of Ramses II and the Temple of Hathor are a sight to be seen.
+Sitting on the banks of Lake Nasser trumps everything else in Egypt and is truly amazing.
 Abu Simbel is 280 kilometres south of Aswan so expect transport in a minibus or car to take around three hours.

 Philae Temple